dr-leo/pandaSDMX/doc/usage.rst

 The content of the SDMX message, its header and its payload are exposed as attributes.
 These are also accessible directly from the containing
 :class:`pandasdmx.api.Response` instance (new in version 0.4).
-We will use this shortcut throughout this document.
+We will use this shortcut throughout this documentation.
 But keep in mind that all payload such as data or metadata is stored as attributes of a :class:`pandasdmx.model.Message` instance which can be